 In fact, the chemists who work for the drug manufacturers may develop a new chemical within a matter of a few months.
 Technological advancements have made it possible to manufacture a new chemical in a very short duration.
 Only a few years back, the synthesis of new chemicals would have taken a few years, but this is not the case now.

-- Did you know the chemicals in Spice can be hundred times more potent than THC (also known as tetrahydrocannabinol), which is the mind-altering chemical in marijuana?
+- The chemicals in Spice can be hundred times more potent than THC (also known as tetrahydrocannabinol), which is the mind-altering chemical in marijuana.
 The Center for Disease Control (CDC) warns us of this.

 - The DEA has categorized fifteen synthetic cannabinoids (substances similar to THC), under Schedule I. Remember the Schedule I substances have no known medical use, lack of safety data, and are very likely to cause an addiction.